The Inca Trail is one of the best trekking routes in the world, combining spectacular landscapes, a fascinating history, and a challenging adventure.

 Depending on your time in Cusco and your personal preferences, you can choose the option that best suits you.
 However, it is important to remember that permits are subject to availability, so booking in advance is recommended.

-Provide your information exactly as it appears on your valid passport:- Full name
+Provide your information exactly as it appears on your valid passport:

 - Passport number